Paul Adams (property developer)

-Sir Paul Hunter Adams (born 2 March 1949) is a New Zealand businessman and philanthropist.
+Sir Paul Hunter Adams is a New Zealand businessman and philanthropist.
 In the 2015 New Year Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to business and philanthropy.
 He was elevated to Knight Companion of the New Zealand Order of Merit, for services to philanthropy and the community, in the 2019 Queen's Birthday Honours.

 In 2023, Adams was inducted into the New Zealand Business Hall of Fame.